Skip to main content

 Our systems test loans against our purchase requirements.
 We do not use our systems to enforce compliance with industry regulations and applicable law.
 Instead, we rely on our clients’ representations and warranties with regard to compliance with applicable law as outlined in Guide Section 1301.2.
 Clients should check with their legal counsel on how to comply with the Revised General QM Rule.

-We are working to update our systems to perform an automated check of the APR-APOR thresholds and points and fees defined in the Bulletin 2021-19.
+We have updated our systems to perform an automated check of the APR-APOR thresholds and points and fees defined in the Bulletin 2021-19.
 We will utilize the UCD and ULDD datasets (aligned with Fannie Mae) as provided to perform the automated checks at time of delivery/purchase to prevent delivery/purchase of a mortgage that violates the APR/APOR and points and fees limitations.
-The automated check for APR-APOR spread is expected to be implemented prior to September 01, 2021.
-An automated check for points and fees will follow.

 Other